zrythm/libaudec/README.md

     ninja -C build install

 # License
-libaudec is released under the GNU LGPLv3+.
+libaudec is released under the GNU Affero GPLv3+.
 See the file COPYING for more details.
 Some files, where specified, are licensed under different licenses.

 ----
 Copyright (C) 2019 Alexandros Theodotou